3r1sn5/STM32-DailyTheif/README.md

 # STM32-DailyTheif
-A game build with STM32 and C(Keil C).
+A game build with STM32 and C(Keil MDK5.15).
 WIP
 You may call it Thief Simulator.
-But it is still WIP, Now we finished the part of breaking the safety box.
+But it is still Work In Progress, now we finished the part of breaking the safety box.
 Author:Errolson Wu
 Co-author:Gino Tu
           Yao chi yan